It’s no secret that my favorite bridge business to help people pursue is freelance writing.

 It used to be that for people just starting out writing online, you would jump into “SEO writing.”
 The problem is that term has basically gone away and has some very negative connotations these days.

 So instead of pigeonholing yourself into just one type of writer, we suggest using a broader title like “content writer” as that can span multiple spectrums and client needs.
 And, as you build up skills, don’t be afraid to add them to the mix and offer them up to your clients as upsells.

 #10) Read Influence: The Psychology of Persuasion

-It’s not a book on finding clients, growing a business, or specially about becoming a better writer.
+It’s not a book on finding clients, growing a business, or especially about becoming a better writer.
 But it’s one of the few books I know of that, if taken to heart, will help you do all of these things.

 And that’s it.
 If you do these 10 things, I guarantee you’ll give yourself a better chance of finding consistent, well-paying writing work that will allow you to work from anywhere and spend more time doing the things you love.